raspberrypilearning/cd-advanced-html-css-sushi/en/step_9.md

     }
 ```

-+ Then, create a set of style rules for each of the elements using **id selectors**, where you will define the size (`width` and/or `height` properties) as well as the exact positions.
++ Then create a set of style rules for each of the elements using **id selectors** to set their sizes (`width` and/or `height` properties) as well as their exact positions.

 To define the position of an element, there are four properties you can use: `left`, `right`, `top`, and `bottom`.
 They represent how far each of the edges should be from the parent's edge.
-Use either `top` or `bottom` for the vertical position and use either `left` or `right` for the horizontal position.
+Use either `top` or `bottom` for the vertical position, and either `left` or `right` for the horizontal position.

 ![Diagram showing how the top, left, bottom and right properties relate to the parent container](images/cssPositionProperties.png)

-+ Choose exact positions for each of your pictures and use any of the properties `left`, `right`, `top`, and `bottom` to define those positions in your CSS rules.
-For example, this code places the cat picture **100 pixels** from the top and **60 pixels** in from the left.
++ Choose exact positions for each of your pictures, and use any of the properties `left`, `right`, `top`, and `bottom` to define those positions in your CSS rules.
+For example, this code places the cat picture 100 pixels from the top and 60 pixels from the left:

 ```css
     #imgTeaCat {